OSU CAMP

 Steps to Apply

-2. Review eligibility checklist to see if you qualify
+2. Review eligibility checklist to see if you qualify.
+All eligible students are encouraged to apply.

 3. Complete and submit an online application for admissions to Oregon State University (OSU) at: admissions.oregonstate.edu